compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 - CNV frequencies represent the prevalence or occurrence of certain copy number variations within a population or data set and provide information about genetic diversity and population structure among individuals or groups.

 - CNV segmentation can be used to identify CNVs associated with certain cancer types.
-- CNV frequencies tell us amore about the genetic diverity in a group or studied population.
+- CNV frequencies tell us more about the genetic diversity in a group or studied population.

 ## Question 5:
 What are APIs and how to use APIs in progenetix?